shamim-ice/shamim_Portfolio/README.md

 - ### Data Analysis and Visualisation
 	- __Python__
-		- [Scalable Walkability Analysis of Melbourne](https://github.com/sajal2692/Scalable-Walkability-Analysis-of-Melbourne): Analysis of walkability of suburbs in Melbourne, Victoria and its implications.
+		- [HANDWRITTEN BANGLA DIGIT RECOGNITION USING CNN WITH WEB APPLET](https://github.com/sajal2692/Scalable-Walkability-Analysis-of-Melbourne): Analysis of walkability of suburbs in Melbourne, Victoria and its implications.

 	_Tools: Pandas, Folium, Seaborn and Matplotlib_